 💡 PlayPlay Pro Trick

-Making a professional-looking video commercial requires using professional equipment.
-Consider renting a good camera or microphone if you don’t own one.
+Making a professional-looking video commercial requires using professional equipment and techniques.
+Consider renting a good camera or microphone if you don’t own one and make use of motion design to animate your graphic elements.

 A good smartphone can be sufficient for an online commercial.
 Just add a clip-on microphone and a decent light for a more professional feel.